 Why do I need Tap Manager ?

 IoTize Tap Manager free app eliminates the challenges of developing a smartphone based app for Tap devices.
 Tap Manager supports you with:

 - Device auto-scan and manual connection controls.

 - Monitoring Tap connected systems.

-- Relay connection between Taps and Iotize Studio for configuration and testing.
+- Relay connections between Taps and IoTize Studio for configuration and testing.

 - Command shell and more.

 - IoTize Tap Manager for iOS is compatible with iOS version 12 or above.